 MD, Johns Hopkins University, 2000

 Dr. Chandran has experience in coordinating and conducting surveillance studies, program evaluations, and clinical trials in numerous low and middle income countries.
 Her topical areas of study have included child injury and violence prevention, HIV and other infectious disease surveillance and monitoring, as well as vaccines and nutritional interventions for childhood upper and lower respiratory infections.
 As a pediatrician, Dr. Chandran's clinical practice has centered around childhood emergency and urgent care.
-She is involved in teaching introductory epidemiology courses both at the School of Public Health and the School of Medicine.
+She is involved in teaching applied epidemiologic methods courses at the School of Public Health as well as introductory epidemiology courses at the School of Medicine.

 Honors and Awards